coppi3/KaliVM_qemu_M1M2/README.md

 # Kali ARM VM with Qemu on Apple Silicon.
-This is a guide on how to install and run Kali VM (using native ARM image!).
 ![Kali Qemu on Apple Silicon Neofetch](./images/main.png)
+> A simple guide on how to install ARM Kali VM running Appple Silicon computers.

 ## Prerequisites
 1. Install qemu using brew